Why Dani Alves, Raheem Sterling and Romelu Lukaku turned to The Players' Tribune

 TPT was founded by US baseball legend Derek Jeter and backed by athlete investors including NBA legend Kobe Bryant, who announced his retirement with a poem on the site.

-Alves in an ambassador, as is Barcelona defender Gerard Pique, who has helped grow the business in Europe.
+Alves is an ambassador, as is Barcelona defender Gerard Pique, who has helped grow the business in Europe.

 One reason Alves decided to publish his stories was the chance to show a side to him that fans don't see on the pitch.